Firefox keeps changing my search engine from google to yahoo. Why is this happening and how do I stop this?

 - User Agent: Mozilla/5.0 (Windows NT 5.1; rv:10.0) Gecko/20100101 Firefox/10.0

-You should take a look at the Knowledge Base article Search bar - add, change and manage search engines on Firefox.
+You should take a look at the Knowledge Base article Use the Search bar in Firefox and manage search engines.
 I'd also be sure that you remove that Obit addon completely and the Yahoo! toolbar if it's installed as well.

 If that doesn't work you should look at the article Preferences not saved.